 Calico cats are some of the most beautiful cats in the world.
 Calico does not refer to a specific breed of cat, but instead to a color pattern.
 Calicos are between 25-75% white with a mix of orange and black.
 These colors may be lighter or darker on some cats than others, but all three — white, black, and orange — must be present for the cat to be considered a Calico.

-Calico markings are a happy accident of genetics; breeders cannot specifically aim for a litter of Calicos.
+Calico patterns are a happy accident of genetics; breeders cannot specifically aim for a litter of Calicos.
 Some of the breeds with standards that allow for calico coloration include American Shorthair, Turkish Van, Maine Coon, and Japanese Bobtail.

 2. Dilute Calico

 Dilute Calicos are much like other Calicos, but with diluted colors.
 Rather than the black patches of a regular Calico, theirs can vary from smoke to blue.
 Instead of orange spots, they have tan or cream-colored ones.
 In some countries, Dilute Calicos are referred to as Clouded Tigers.
 These faded colors are due to a recessive gene; both parents must possess the gene to produce a Dilute Calico.
 Since it’s a recessive gene, however, one or both parents may not actually be a Dilute Calico themselves.

 3. Patched Tabby Calicos